-- Continually prune and remove dead, diseased or damaged wood.
+- For best tree health, routinely prune and remove dead, diseased or damaged wood.

 - When removing an entire limb, avoid cutting too close to the trunk.
 Most limbs form a natural collar at the fork.
 Cut outside the edge of this bulge opposite from the trunk.